mitar/exposer/README.rst

 ```

 `MONGODB_URL` is configured automatically from the linked Docker container.
 Set `BEHIND_PROXY=1` if you are using
-some reverse HTTP proxy before the container (you should).
+a reverse HTTP proxy before the container ([you should](https://github.com/tozd/docker-nginx-proxy)).

 Remote development installation
 -------------------------------